 El Monstruo de los Jardines by Pedro Calderón de la Barca with Francisco Barrenechea (University of Maryland, College Park); translation by C. Svich

 Reading Greek Tragedy Online was created during the first weeks of the COVID-19 lockdown.
 The project’s intention is to create community during a time of enforced separation, to foster dialogues between actors and academics, and to create an educational resource for a wide range of students.
 Furthermore, the project aims to explore how we can make theatre online and in different spaces, and to build an international ensemble of performers.
 The project also works with artists who respond to these scripts in a variety of ways, whether as performers, musicians, directors, or translators.
 By creating connections between theater practitioners and researchers, the project hopes to yield future productions and new interpretations of tragedy.

-So far, more than 125 actors and researchers from Australia, Canada, Cyprus, France, Greece, India, Mexico, Peru, the UK, and the US have participated, and the project intends to work with people across the globe.
+So far, more than 125 actors and researchers from Australia, Canada, Cyprus, France, Greece, India, Mexico, Peru, South Africa, the UK, and the US have participated, and the project intends to work with people across the globe.